pgstef/pgstef.github.io/_posts/2019-03-26-pgbackrest_archiving_tricks.md

 # [](#check_pgbackrest)check_pgbackrest 1.5

-The new 1.5 release, offers some interesting changes:
+The new 1.5 release offers some interesting changes:
   * Add `--debug` option to print some debug messages.
   * Add `ignore-archived-since` argument to ignore the archived WALs since the provided interval.